What Is Crabgrass and Why Is It Bad for Your Lawn?

 Crabgrass is a weed that can be a real pain in the neck for homeowners.
 It's not actually grass, but an annual weed that can quickly take over your lawn.
 In fact, crabgrass can kill off other varieties of grass and steal nutrients, making it one weed to banish immediately!
-In this blog post, we'll provide details on how to identify and how to get rid of crabgrass so that your lawn can grow healthy and green each year.
+In this blog post from The Grounds Guys, we'll provide details on how to identify and how get rid of crabgrass so that your lawn can grow healthy and green each year.

 Crabgrass is a weed that reproduces by seed.
 Each plant can produce up to 150,000 seeds, which means crabgrass can spread quickly and easily if not controlled.
 This weed thrives in hot, dry conditions and often appears in early summer when temperatures start to rise.